What is Orthognathic Surgery?

 The new you

-By working with a skilled orthodontic team your orthodontist and your surgeon you can have your teeth and your bones in your jaw move to a more balanced and functional position you may be pleasantly surprised at the difference it makes and how your face looks and feels.
+By working with a skilled team you can have your teeth and the bones in your jaws moved to a more balanced and functional position you may be pleasantly surprised at the difference it makes and how your face looks and feels.

 Temporomandibular Joint (TMJ) Pain and Myofacial Dysfuntion

+Many patients are recommended surgery to relieve Jaw pain.
 There is no conclusive scientific evidence to show that jaw surgery and/or orthodontics can correct this problem.
-One should be guarded about undertaking this surgery purely for the correction of this problem.
+One should be guarded about undertaking this type of surgery purely for the correction of this problem.

 Request an Appointment